cjdoris/ExactpAdics/docs/exact-p-adic-fields.md

 > {:.ret}
 {:.intrinsic}

-The base field of h, which is fixed.
+The base field of `h`, which is fixed.

 > **Domain** (h :: *HomFldPadExact*)